SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Discussion and Limitations

 \section{Discussion and Limitations}

-To our knowledge, our approach is the first to use SDFs as the geometric representation in a differentiable renderer.
-We offer a higher level of freedom for topological changes compared to triangle meshes, which are typically restricted to the topology of a template mesh.
+As a main advantage, SDFs can represent arbitrary topologies, in contrast to triangle meshes that are restricted to the topology of a template.
 In contrast to point clouds, SDFs inherently represent continuous watertight surfaces.
 We demonstrated applications of our approach in multi-view shape reconstruction, and single view 3D reconstruction using deep learning.
 Our experimental results showed that we can more robustly perform multi-view reconstruction than a state-of-the-art point-based differentiable renderer.
 In addition, we achieve state-of-the-art results on single view 3D reconstruction with deep learning models.

-In our multi-view 3D reconstruction approach, our current simple shading model is not sufficient to perform inverse rendering from real images taken with a camera.
-For example, the current model does not include effects such as shadows, interreflections, texture, non-diffuse surfaces, or complex illumination.
+In our multi-view 3D reconstruction approach, our current shading model is not sufficient to perform inverse rendering from real images taken with a camera.
+For example, we currently do not include effects such as shadows, interreflections, texture, non-diffuse surfaces, or complex illumination.
 In contrast to rasterization-based differentiable renderers, our ray tracing-based renderer could be extended to include all such effects.
 A disadvantage of our deep learning approach is that we output a discrete SDF on a 3D grid.
 Instead, we could learn a continuous signed distance function represented by a deep network like in DeepSDF~\cite{Park2019}.
 This would be more memory efficient, but it might be computationally too expensive for unsupervised 3D reconstruction with differentiable rendering, since it would require to evaluate the network for each ray marching step.